MohamadElouzeir/eLibrary/README.md

 - JWT tokens expire in ~30 min.
 - All endpoints except auth require login.
 - Borrow reduces availability; return increases it.
-- Code is kept readable with short comments and simple structure.

 ### Password policy